Extracted from Annual Report 2019

 While US-China trade tensions seem to have abated slightly, the global economy has been noticeably affected by the recent COVID-19 outbreak.
 The current outbreak of COVID-19 has cast uncertainty to the general economic environment which may then affect our Group's short-term performance, especially on the potential disruption to our supply chain, manpower and demand from our customers.

 In mid-March 2020, in adherence with the Government of Malaysia's Movement Control Order, the Group suspended our operations in Malaysia.
 However, upon receiving conditional approval from the Malaysian Timber Industry Board on 27 March 2020, we were able to resume operations on 30 March 2020.
 At this juncture, the Group is still assessing the financial impact of both the temporary suspension of operations, and the overall impact of the COVID-19 pandemic.
 As the effects of the pandemic are ever-evolving, we will continue to monitor the situation closely.

 Meanwhile, we will remain vigilant and resilient by cautiously exploring new initiatives that will allow the Group to grow sustainably in the midst of volatile global economic conditions.

-To reward our shareholders, and as a gesture of our confidence in the Group's future, despite the economic uncertainty, the Board of Directors ("Board") has recommended a first and final dividend of 0.41 Singapore cent per ordinary share for FY2018, which is subject to shareholders' approval at the upcoming Annual General Meeting.
-This represents a dividend payout of 40.2% of our profit after tax.
+For our shareholders, the Board of Directors ("Board") has recommended a first and final dividend of 0.083 Singapore cent per ordinary share, which is subject to shareholders' approval at the upcoming Annual General Meeting.
+This represents a dividend payout of 40.0% of our net profit attributable to shareholders.

 Tan Kwee Chai